 “Tier 1 Firm System Output” means the firm output of the Tier 1 System Resources adjusted for non-power constraints and not reduced for Designated System Obligations.

-“Tier 1 Marginal Energy True-Up (METU)” means an end-of-Fiscal-Year process that evaluates the difference between forecast and actual energy usage and aligns that difference with appropriate Tier 1 and market-based pricing levels, as described in Section 4.2
+“Tier 1 Marginal Energy True-Up (METU)” means an end-of-Fiscal-Year process that evaluates the difference between forecast and actual energy usage and aligns that difference with appropriate Tier 1 rate and market-based pricing levels, as described in Section 4.2

 “Tier 1 Marginal Energy True-Up Charge” means an annual charge or a credit that accounts for differences between forecast and actual energy, as described in Section 4.2.

-“Tier 1 Marginal Energy True-Up Billing Determinant” means the measurement of energy expressed in kilowatthours to which the Marginal Energy True-Up Rate will be applied, resulting in a Marginal Energy True-Up Charge or Credit billed by BPA, as described in Section 4.2.1
+“Tier 1 Marginal Energy True-Up Billing Determinant” means the measurement of energy expressed in kilowatthours to which the Tier 1 Marginal Energy True-Up Rate will be applied, resulting in a Tier 1 Marginal Energy True-Up Charge or Credit billed by BPA, as described in Sections 4.2.1 and 4.2.2.

-“Tier 1 Marginal Energy True-Up Rate” means a rate expressed in mills per kilowatthour applied to the Marginal Energy True-Up Billing Determinant resulting in a Marginal Energy True-Up Charge or Credit billed by BPA, as described in Section 4.2.3.
+“Tier 1 Marginal Energy True-Up Rate” means a rate expressed in mills per kilowatthour applied to the Tier 1 Marginal Energy True-Up Billing Determinant resulting in a Tier 1 Marginal Energy True-Up Charge or Credit billed by BPA, as described in Section 4.2.3.

 “Tier 1 Non-Slice Capacity Acquisitions” means the portion of BPA’s capacity resource acquisition made exclusively for meeting its Tier 1 Non-Slice load obligations.

+“Tier 1 Non-Slice Energy Charge” means the product of a customer’s Tier 1 Energy Charge Billing Determinant and the Tier 1 Non-Slice Energy Rate, as described in Section 4.1.1 and 4.1.3.

-“Tier 1 Non-Slice Rate” means the energy rate that recovers costs and credits allocated to the Non-Slice Cost Pool, as described in Section 4.1.3.
+“Tier 1 Non-Slice Energy Rates” means the energy rates that recover costs and credits allocated to the Non-Slice Cost Pool and a portion of the costs and credits allocated to the Composite Cost Pool, as described in Sections 4.1.2 and 4.1.3.

 “Tier 1 Peak Load Variance Charge (PLVC)” means a charge, or charges, for a PLVS, to be determined in each 7(i) Process in accordance with Section 4.4.